-Sheremetyevo International Airport, one of the largest international airports in the Russian Federation, in addition to various Russian airlines, also serves more than 40 foreign carriers.
-Sheremetyevo Airport’s principal carrier is Aeroflot Russian Airlines, Russia’s largest air carrier, for which Sheremetyevo serves as the base.
+Sheremetyevo International Airport, one of the largest international airports in the Russian Federation, serves more than 40 foreign carriers, in addition to various Russian airlines.
+Sheremetyevo Airport’s principal carrier is Aeroflot Russian Airlines, the Russian Federation’s largest air carrier, for which Sheremetyevo serves as the base.
 Initially, the airport had two terminals, Sheremetyevo 1 and Sheremetyevo 2, providing services for domestic and international routes.
-OAO AEROFLOT decided to build a third terminal to serve as Aeroflot’s and its alliances’ international terminal.
-Terminal 3 has a carrying capacity of up to 12 million passengers annually, and with the terminal in operation, Sheremetyevo International Airport complex has reached a total carrying capacity of 3,800 passengers per hour, combining arrivals and departures.
-ENKA was awarded the turnkey design and build contract by JSC TERMINAL in June 2005.
+Aeroflot decided to build a third terminal to serve as Aeroflot’s and its alliances’ international terminal.
+Terminal 3 has an annual capacity of 12 million passengers.
+ENKA was awarded the turnkey design and build contract for the project in June 2005.

 Sheremetyevo International Airport, Terminal 3